 The best way to maintain your teeth is to brush your teeth at least twice a day.
-Brushing your teeth with a soft-bristled toothbrush is sufficient to clean them, but electric toothbrushes have been shown to be more effective in reducing plaque buildup.
+Brushing your teeth with a soft-bristled toothbrush is sufficient to clean them, but electric toothbrushes are more effective in reducing plaque buildup.

-Anticavity whitening toothpaste are recommended to support your brushing efforts.
-These toothpaste strengthen enamel and offer sensitivity relief.
-They also contain powerful, natural ingredients such as antioxidant-rich vitamins and aloe Verde to soothe the gums.
+Anticavity whitening toothpaste is recommended to support your brushing efforts.
+This toothpaste strengthen enamel and offer sensitivity relief.
+They also contain potent, natural ingredients such as antioxidant-rich vitamins and aloe Verde to soothe the gums.
 You can also get the full-size toothpaste by purchasing it for $5.

-Baking soda is a household staple that has been used for many years as a cleaning agent, a drain cleaner, and to control refrigerator odors.
+Baking soda is a household staple used for many years as a cleaning agent, drain cleaner, and control refrigerator odors.
 Baking soda’s mild abrasiveness makes it easy to clean grime off surfaces and remove buildup on teeth enamel.
 Make a paste of water, baking soda, and salt.
 Simply brush your teeth using the paste.
 This method is not meant to replace twice-daily brushing with cleaning toothpaste.